Safety and Travel Insurance for Trips to Belgium

 Belgium is a small country in Western Europe known for its world-famous chocolate, waffles, and beer.
 Home to the European Union headquarters, Belgium is also a founding member of the EU.
 With its historic monuments, beautiful castles, cobblestoned streets, diverse population, and friendly reputation, Belgium is a great place for travelers, expatriates, students, and retirees.

-Before taking off on that long or short term trip, travelers should be aware of safety issues as well as Belgium travel insurance options when visiting Belgium.
+Before taking off on that long or short-term trip, travelers should be aware of safety issues as well as Belgium travel insurance options when visiting Belgium.
 Because Belgium is highly developed with a stable democracy and a modern economy, it is a relatively safe country to live in and travel to.
-Additionally, Belgium offers one of the highest standards of living of anywhere in the world.
+Additionally, Belgium offers one of the highest standards of living anywhere in the world.